iiasa/xl2gdx/README.md

   to point to the most recent version of GAMS that you have installed.
   [See here](https://iiasa.github.io/GLOBIOM/R.html#setting-environment-variables)
   for guidance on how to set environment variables.
+  * > [!WARNING]
-  * **:warning:Beware:** changed environment variables are not picked up until you restart a process.
-Therefore, after changing one of the above-mentioned environment variables, first restart your command prompt, shell, GAMS IDE or GAMS Studio before testing the installation or invoking `xl2gdx.R`.
+    > Changed environment variables are not picked up until you
+    > restart a process.
+Therefore, after changing one of the above-mentioned
+    > environment variables, first restart your command prompt, shell, GAMS
+    > IDE or GAMS Studio before testing the installation or invoking
+    > `xl2gdx.R`.
   * If you use an environment variable to point to the GAMS installation directory, the following should work and report the used environment
     variable: